webpack/webpack.js.org/src/content/configuration/entry-context.md

 ### Naming

 If a string or array of strings is passed, the chunk is named `main`.
-If an object is passed, each key is the name of a chunk, and the value describes the entrypoint for the chunk.
+If an object is passed, each key is the name of a chunk, and the value describes the entry point for the chunk.

 ### Dynamic entry